Article written by Elisa

 Created in 1970, the Cévennes National Park is one of the ten national parks in France and one of the two parks to be inhabited, also in its core zone.
 UNESCO has distinguished this vast territory as a “Biosphere Reserve” for its particular balance between man and nature.

-The park’s richness is based on its variety of natural environments and landscapes: from the granitic highlands of Mont Lozère to the majestic forests of Aigoual or the vast limestone plateaus of the Causse Méjean carved out of the spectacular Gorges du Tarn and de la Jonte, Cévennes is this and much more.
+The park’s beauty comes from its variety of landscapes: the granitic highlands of Mont Lozère, the forests of Aigoual, and the limestone plateaus of Causse Méjean carved by the Gorges du Tarn and de la Jonte.

 There are many ways to explore the magnificent landscapes of Cévennes National Park: on foot (5,000 kilometers of signposted trails and paths), on horseback, and by mountain bike.
 If you love outdoor adventures, check out this list of fun things to do in the Cévennes National Park, from canoeing to kayaking, climbing, via Ferrata, and more.

-Located in the Tarn department, Albi is nicknamed “La Rouge” (the red) because of its red brick architecture.
-This bastion of Catholic power was the base for the bloody 13th-century Albigensian Crusade against the Cathars, and it still looks ready for war.
+Located in the Tarn department, Albi is nicknamed “La Rouge” (the Red) for its red brick architecture.
+Once a stronghold of Catholic power, it was the center of the 13th-century Albigensian Crusade against the Cathars – and it still feels ready for battle today.

 Albi is not part of the Cathar Route, but if you are interested in Catharism, it makes sense to extend your explorations to Albi.
-The Cathars were known as Albigensians because of their association with the city and because the 1176 Church Council, which declared the Cathar doctrine heretical, was held near Albi.
+The Cathars were called Albigensians because of their connection to the city, and because the 1176 Church Council, which declared Cathar beliefs heretical, was held nearby.

-Albi is one of the most beautiful places to visit in Occitanie.
-Stroll Albi’s Old Town with this walking tour which visits the Cité Episcopale.
-Listed as UNESCO World Heritage since 2010, the Cité Episcopale dates back to the 13th century and regroups four medieval neighborhoods, historical monuments, major sites, and the Tarn river banks.
+Albi is one of the best places to visit in Occitanie.
+Take a walking tour through its Old Town to explore the Cité Episcopale.
+A UNESCO World Heritage site since 2010, the Cité Episcopale dates back to the 13th century and includes four medieval neighborhoods, historic monuments, major landmarks, and the banks of the Tarn River.

 8. The Arènes of Nimes

-Nimes was founded in the 1st century under the name Nemausus by veterans of the Gallic Legion.
-Often referred to as “the French Rome,” it boasts a beautiful Roman heritage, including monuments like the Tour Magne, the Maison Carrée, and the Arènes de Nimes.
+Nîmes was founded in the 1st century as Nemausus by veterans of the Gallic Legion.
+Often called “the French Rome,” it is famous for its Roman heritage, including landmarks such as the Tour Magne, Maison Carrée, and Arènes de Nîmes.

 Les Arènes de Nîmes is a Roman amphitheater built around 70 CE in the city.
-It is not the most extensive Roman amphitheater in the world, but it is the best preserved.
-Built to host different kinds of shows to entertain the locals, it measures 133 meters long and 101 meters wide.
+It may not be the largest Roman amphitheater in the world, but it is the best preserved.
+Designed to host a variety of shows for the local population, it measures 133 meters long and 101 meters wide.

 Les Arènes de Nîmes is one of the top Occitanie tourist attractions.
 It organizes shows for tourists and locals, and it is also possible to visit every day except when there’s a show.